whitecatboard/Lua-RTOS-ESP32/README.md

 Lua RTOS has a 3-layers design:

-1. In the top layer there is a Lua 5.3.2 interpreter which offers to the programmer all resources provided by Lua 5.3.2 programming language, plus special modules for access the hardware (PIO, ADC, I2C, RTC, etc ...) and middleware services provided by Lua RTOS (LoRa WAN, MQTT, ...).
+1. In the top layer there is a Lua 5.3.4 interpreter which offers to the programmer all resources provided by the Lua programming language, plus special modules for access the hardware (PIO, ADC, I2C, RTC, CAN, SPI, etc ...), and middleware services provided by Lua RTOS (LoRa WAN, MQTT, ...).

 2. In the middle layer there is a Real-Time micro-kernel, powered by FreeRTOS.
 This is the responsible for that things happen in the expected time.